dlu-ch/dlb/doc/ex_tool.rst

 .. class:: Tool.Input.EnvVar(restriction, example)

-   Constructs a dependency role for an environment variable.
+   Constructs a dependency role for environment variables.

    The value of the environment variable named ``name`` (as a string or ``None`` if not defined) is validated by matching it to the regular expression ``restriction``.